 Now, Aetherometry does not view the physics in this way.
 The Balmer line of interest is present upon formation of atomic hydrogen, be it in the transition of a proton doublet to ionized molecular hydrogen.
-Its emission can be said to be an emission from atomic hydrogen only to the extent the latter is formed at the moment of the emission, but it is an emission sourced directly in an electron (see below) in the process of becoming 'satellized' in the formed atomic hydrogen.
+Its emission can be said to be an emission from atomic hydrogen only to the extent the latter is formed at the moment of the emission, but it is an emission sourced directly in an electron (see below) in the process of becoming so-to-speak 'satellized' in the formed atomic hydrogen.
 Moreover - as already noted above for Aetherometry - the energy of the emitted photons (and their frequency) depends upon the kinetic energy of the massbound charges, and their emission only occurs when these charges discharge that energy (in pars or in toto), ie when they decelerate.
 Now, with the aetherometric method of analysis (equation #7), it is apparent that in the Ives and Stilwell experiment neither protons, nor their doublets, even for the highest applied voltage, have sufficient kinetic energy (or electric potential) to generate blackbody photons at the Balmer line.

-This fact is brought forth in Table 5 by the aetherometric derivation of the modalmaximum blackbody frequencies that canal-ray protons or proton doublets can emit as a function of their linear velocities determined either from the applied voltage (columns 2, 3 & 4) or from $\Delta\lambda$ (columns 5, 6 & 7).
-The maximum frequency (υ_A or υ_B) of the blackbody photon radiation emitted by the accelerated protons (in the interelectrode region) and the canal-ray proton doublets in the Ives and Stilwell experiment could not go beyond the microwave region.
-This underlies the fact that the actual Balmer line emitter is the electron.
+This fact is brought forth in Table 5 by the aetherometric derivation of the modal-maximum blackbody frequencies that canal-ray protons or proton doublets can emit as a function of their linear velocities (and thus kinetic energy) determined either from the applied voltage (columns 2, 3 & 4) or from $\Delta\lambda$ (columns 5, 6 & 7).
+The maximum frequency (v_A or v_B) of the blackbody photon radiation emitted by the accelerated protons (in the interelectrode region) and the canal-ray proton doublets in the Ives and Stilwell experiment could not go beyond the microwave region.
+This underlies the fact that the actual Balmer line emitter is the electron, in the process of being captured by one proton of a doublet.

-But, for the electron alone, production of the Balmer line of interest requires acceleration by a field with a potential of no less than 48kV (see ahead).
+But, for the electron alone, production of the Balmer line of interest requires acceleration by a field with a potential of no less than ~49kV (see ahead).
 That, too, exceeds the applied potential.
 So what is going on?
-Very simply, proton/electron collision - or protondoublet/electron collision - is what is taking place; and the H{β} emission by the captured electron occurs upon their joint formation of, respectively, atomic hydrogen or ionized molecular hydrogen.
-Protons, or rather their canal-ray doublets, capture electrons shooting from the glassoverlaying cathode sheath of the canal-ray environment (thus the electrons have an opposing velocity vector).
-Collision with a proton would generate atomic hydrogen, but collision with a doublet would produce precisely H2+.
+Very simply, proton/electron collision - or proton-doublet/electron collision - is what is taking place; and the H{β} emission by the captured electron occurs upon their joint formation of, respectively, atomic hydrogen or, eventually and nearly always, ionized molecular hydrogen.
+Protons, or rather their canal-ray doublets, capture electrons likely shooting from the glass-overlaying cathode sheath of the canal-ray environment (thus the electrons have an opposing velocity vector).
+Collision with a proton would generate atomic hydrogen, but collision with a doublet would eventually produce precisely H_2^+ .
 This is of particular interest, given that when the kinetic energy of these doublets together with the kinetic energy of the captured electron reach the threshold aetherometrically required to produce Balmer emission, the line of interest is produced.

-In other words, the actual emitter is the electron, and its displacement rate must also enter into the formulation of the linear Doppler shift, as it is central to the physical process of photon emission.
+In other words, according to Aetherometry, the actual emitter is the electron, and its displacement rate must also enter into the formulation of the linear Doppler shift, as it is central to the physical process of photon emission.
 The kinetic energy of one of the protons, together with the kinetic energy of the electron, must account for the Balmer line (by the aetherometric law of kinetic and photon energy proportionality, see equations #7 and #9), but the collision decelerates the doublet and therefore decreases the magnitude of both direct and reflected Doppler shifts - besides decelerating the electron enough that it is captured upon emission.